scionproto/scion/doc/ControlPlanePKI.md

 - All votes must be issued with the offline root key authenticated by the previous TRC.
 - The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.
-- Keys can be updated only with a strictly increasing `KeyVersion` number.
-In case the key is changed, the `KeyVersion` must be the previous version + 1.
-In case the `KeyVersion` remains the same, the key must not change.
-This holds true over all TRCs since the base TRC.
-I.e. if an AS is demoted and later promoted again, the key version continues where it left off before.
-This must be ensured by all signing entities.

-  Verifiers must check the `KeyVersion` is correct in the updated TRC, if the previous TRC already contains a key of the given type for that primary AS.
-If not, verifiers are free to ignore the check.

-- Any key that was not present in the previous TRC must show proof of possession by signing the new TRC.
-This guarantees that any key present in any version of the TRC has been used to produce at least one signature in the TRC's history, which shows a proof of possession (PoP) of the corresponding private key (considered a good practice in such a context, see the appendix).
-  These signatures are distinct from votes and do no count towards the quorum.

 ## TRC Update Dissemination